rachelnertia/rachelnertia.github.io/projects.md

 Here is a list of basically every project I've taken the time to document somewhat on this site.
 Includes personal projects, collaborative efforts and uni work.

-# Ongoing
+# Ongoing Projects

+Things I just can't quit.

 ## Magewinds

-A tabletop miniature skirmish wargame in which everyone is a wizard.
-You can check it out and get all the rules on the game's [official website](http://www.magewinds.com/).
+A tabletop miniature skirmish wargame in which everyone is a mage.
+You can check it out and get all the rules on the game's [website](http://www.magewinds.com/).

-# Abandoned
+# Abandoned Projects

+Things I'm no longer touching.

 ## Games